TERMS OF EMPLOYMENT

-A volunteer must be willing to commit to one or two days per week to work in our office at 125 Broad Street, New York, New York.
-The volunteer will be trained to determine whether requests for assistance fall within the NYCLU’s areas of concern – namely first amendment violations (free speech, assembly, press, and religion), illegal search, privacy, racial equality, women’s rights, immigrants’ rights, employment discrimination, LGBTQ rights, prisoners’ rights, disability rights and police abuse.
-A one-year commitment is required.
+A volunteer must be willing to commit to one day per week for a one-year term.
+Currently, the volunteer must be willing to work remotely until our office (located at 125 Broad Street, New York, New York) re-opens.
+The volunteer will be trained to determine whether requests for assistance fall within the NYCLU’s areas of concern, such as the First Amendment, (free speech, assembly, press, and religion), illegal search, privacy, racial equality, voting rights, women’s rights, immigrants’ rights, employment discrimination, LGBTQ rights, prisoners’ rights, disability rights, and police abuse.

 - Answer the NYCLU telephone intake-line to field complaints and questions;